nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
-* Non-profit animal shelters who currently do not have a good logistical workflow to keep track of foster families
+* Foster manager of non-profit animal shelters which currently do not have a good logistical workflow to keep track of foster families
 * Prefer desktop apps over other types
-* can type fast
+* Can type fast
 * Prefers typing to mouse interactions
 * Is reasonably comfortable using CLI apps